pcpmartins/video-quality-assessment/README.md

 #### Objective index

 The frame rate and resolution of video were used to compute a simple objective quality measure.

-#### Binary classification for interestingness

-It is based on the Video Interestingness Database (VID), two benchmarks [datasets](http://www.yugangjiang.info/research/interestingness/index.html)  with ground-truth interestingness labels.
-The first one (V.I.D. dataset A) comprises 1200 videos collected from Flickr which have a rank based on interestingness.
-The second (V.I.D. dataset B) comprises 420 advertisement videos from YouTube.
-YouTube does not have an interestingness rank so to collect the interestingness scores, this dataset was subject to an experimental annotation procedure.
-It was extracted an extended set of features, including the before mentioned related to attention and others related to aesthetics, from the (V.I.D. dataset A).
-These features together with the experimental binary values were used to train SVM classifiers for interestingness on video.

 ## Algorithm categories